64 SEO tips for quick wins, keyword research, content, on-page SEO, technical SEO, link building, local SEO and e-commerce SEO.

-It helps you to earn rankings and website traffic when people search your business name, your type of business or businesses in a particular geographic area on Google Maps.
+It helps you earn rankings and website traffic when people search your business name, type of business, or businesses in a particular geographic area on Google Maps.

 You can add your company name, address, phone number, photographs, reviews and links to your pages, products, services, events and offers (from your phone and computer).

 Use Google’s guide to setting up and using GMB here